goxiongbearsartlife/filmfootnote/README.md

 Letterboxd, Douban, IMDb, Rotten Tomatoes, and TMDB are trademarks of their respective owners.
 FilmFootnote is an independent project.

 ## Status

+**FilmFootnote 0.3.0**

-Working prototype prepared for Chrome Web Store review.
+- Published on the Chrome Web Store
+- Supports movies and TV series
+- TMDB-powered metadata
+- Cross-platform film lookup

 ## Creator